maliMirkec/personal-website/site/articles/testing-localhost-on-multiple-devices.md

 On rare occasions, when I need to test on a “real” server, I go to Netlify and use drag’n’drop to put my site online.
 I have a live site that I can test in a matter of seconds.

-{% embed '<iframe width="792" height="446" src="https://www.youtube-nocookie.com/embed/etZ9HSUoTPU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen loading="lazy"></iframe>' '792' '446' %}
+{% embed '<iframe width="844" height="475" src="https://www.youtube-nocookie.com/embed/etZ9HSUoTPU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen loading="lazy"></iframe>' 844 475 %}

 {% note %}
-Netlify doesn’t expose localhost, but I wanted to show you this exciting option here.
+Netlify doesn’t expose localhost, but I wanted to show you this exciting option.
 {% endnote %}

 ## Conclusion